 This permanent redness is caused by broken capillaries, which are sometimes noticeably visible.
 As rosacea progresses, small red pimple-like bumps may appear and eventually thickening of skin around the nose occurs.

 Rosacea is commonly mistaken for other conditions such as allergies, rashes or acne, which is why an accurate diagnosis by your doctor should be made if you experience regular flushing or a red face.

-Your certified health practitioners at Radiance Aesthetics & Wellness in New York City know that the best way to slow the progression of rosacea is a comprehensive look at your health: nutrition, hormone balance, environmental influences, and mental factors are all considered to help control your rosacea so you can feel comfortable in your own skin.
+Your certified health practitioners at ReBalance of Radiance Aesthetics & Wellness in New York City know that the best way to slow the progression of rosacea is a comprehensive look at your health: nutrition, hormone balance, environmental influences, and mental factors are all considered to help control your rosacea so you can feel comfortable in your own skin.